tunicorpora/depsearcheR/README.md

-DepsearcheR --  querying syntactically annotated data with R
+DepsearcheR -  querying syntactically annotated data with R
 ============================================================

 This simple library aims to provide some basic functionality for analyzing dependency annotated data with R.

-Checkout the documentation at [https://tunicorpora.github.io/depsearcheR/](https://tunicorpora.github.io/depsearcheR/).
+Check out the documentation at [https://tunicorpora.github.io/depsearcheR/](https://tunicorpora.github.io/depsearcheR/).

 Installation
 ============